mleimeister/AudioCoding/README.md

 The main script `audio_coder_demo.m` calls all successive steps on an example file and produces the decoded output wave.
 Original and decoded wave files can be found in './data'.

-An example masking threshold for the MDCT coefficients for one frame looks like this:
+An example masking threshold for one spectral frame looks like this:
 ![alt text](https://github.com/mleimeister/AudioCoding/blob/master/images/masking.png "")

 Example of original and decoded waveforms: